-These are significant changes that involve the expansion of the product scope, a best tracking devices, more effective control for technical documentation, as well as better clinical and post-marketing surveillance.
-These changes correspond new obligations on manufacturers, but also of importers and distributors the medical devices themselves, it being understood that manufacturers of medical devices approved under the old regulation have provided a transitional period of three years – until the 26 May 2020 – to meet the requirements of the new MDR (Medical Device Regulation).
+These are significant changes that involve the expansion of the product scope, One best tracking devices, more effective control for technical documentation, as well as better clinical and post-marketing surveillance.
+These changes correspond new obligations for manufacturers, but also of Importers and distributors of the medical devices themselves, it being understood that manufacturers of medical devices approved under the old regulation have provided a transitional period of three years – until the 26 May 2020 – to meet the requirements of the new MDR (Medical Device Regulation).

 The expansion of the scope of application

-The scope of European Regulation 2017/745 coinvolge i medical devices for human use and accessories for such devices, as well as clinical investigations relate to such devices and accessories, when these are carried out within the Union.
-Included within the scope of Regulation, i products that have no intended medical use, which is dedicated to the entire Annex XVI.
+The scope of European Regulation 2017/745 involves the medical devices for human use and accessories for such devices, as well as clinical investigations related to such devices and accessories, when these are carried out within the Union.
+They fall within the scope of the Regulation, the products that have no intended medical use, which is dedicated to the entire Annex XVI.
 It deals with, in particular, of:

 - Contact lenses or other elements intended to be introduced into or on the eye.

 - Products intended to be totally or partially introduced into the human body using invasive surgical instruments of the type in order to modify the anatomy or for the fixation of body parts with the exception of products for tattoos and piercings.

 - Substances, associations of substances or elements intended to be used for filling facial or other skin filling or to the mucous membranes through subcutaneous injection, submucosal or intradermal, except for tattoos.

 - Equipment intended to be used to reduce, remove or destroy the fatty tissue, such devices for liposuction, lipolisi on lipoplastica.